The Age of Criminal Liability (Vic)

 The age of criminal liability is the age at which a person can be arrested, charged and found guilty of a criminal offence.
-The age of criminal liability in Victoria is 10.
-This is the same as the minimum age of criminal liability under federal law and in all the other Australian states and territories.
+The age of criminal liability in Victoria is currently 10.
+However, the Victorian government has committed to raising the age to 12 in 2024, and subsequently, to 14 by 2027.
+The changes come in response to widespread pressure to raise the age across all Australian jurisdictions due to the high number of children, and particularly Indigenous children, in detention.

-The age of criminal liability in Australia is considerably lower than the international average (which is 14) and many youth justice professionals in Australia believe the age should be raised.
+The age of criminal liability in Australia is considerably lower than the international average (which is 14) and many youth justice professionals in Australia believe the age should be raised across the country.

 Children under 10